 We provide contractual assurances around the accuracy of our approvals so that our merchants can confidently automate a transaction's execution.
 Our contracts obligate us to stand ready to indemnify our merchants for any costs incurred from a chargeback due to fraud.
 Accordingly, we account for the guarantee obligation as an indemnification under the general provisions of ASC 460 and recognize a liability at fair value upon approving a transaction at an amount that represents what we would need to pay a third party to relieve ourselves from this legal obligation.
-This liability is presented as Guarantee obligations on the consolidated balance sheets and was \$9.1 million, \$12.4 million, and \$9.6 million as of December 31, 2019 and 2020, and March 31, 2021 (unaudited), respectively, and will be released to revenue in the consolidated statements of operations.
+This liability is presented as Guarantee obligations on the consolidated balance sheets and was \$9.1 million and \$12.4 million as of December 31, 2019 and 2020, respectively, and will be released to revenue in the consolidated statements of operations.